andwn/cave-story-md/doc/FAQ.md

 on finding inaccuracies.
 On multiple occasions people have bombarded this repository with nearly 100 issues in a short timeframe with various inaccuracies they found.
 A good number of them are helpful, and things I can actually fix.
-However, there have been occasions where people point out intentional changes, listed in [DIFFERENCES.md](/andwn/cave-story-md/blob/master/doc/DIFFERENCES.md), or something really nitpicky.
+However, there have been times where people point out intentional changes, listed in [DIFFERENCES.md](/andwn/cave-story-md/blob/master/doc/DIFFERENCES.md), or something really nitpicky.
 One time, someone got so trigger happy with the "New Issue" button that they reported multiple issues twice because they forgot they already reported it.